 - Seed purchasing occurs months ahead of the season (September November prior to April/May planting).
 Therefore, scouting the field for pests in the current year cannot influence what type of seeds to purchase and plant.
-Also, the previous year's pest pressure levels are not a clear indicator of pest levels in the current year. - Few methods are available for scouting for corn seed maggot and no economic thresholds are established for this pest. - Very challenging to monitor for soil pests to determine if threshold values are exceeded within the window of time prior to planting in Vermont

-- Monitoring the emergence of corn seed maggot flies through in-field scouting and growing degree day calculators offers growers an option to time planting between emerging fly generations to reduce risk of injury - There can be multiple generations of corn seed maggot in VT, but the first generation causes the most significant damage, especially when the corn is slow to germinate. - Corn seed maggot is unpredictable.
-It can appear before or after planting, corn is vulnerable to corn seed maggot injury 7-30 days from planting, and there is no insecticide rescue treatment. - Wireworm bait traps within field help scout for pest and have an established economic threshold of an average of 1 wireworm per bait station for the whole field - Ideally scouting should be done in fall when temperatures above 45F - GMO to reduce corn borer has reduced overall population of corn borer moth (well documented in literature) so use of GMO has benefited farms that don't use GMO corn because of overall population reduction.
+Also, the previous year's pest pressure levels are not a clear indicator of pest levels in the current year. - Few methods are available for scouting for corn seed maggot and no economic thresholds are established for this pest. - It is very challenging to monitor for soil pests to determine if threshold values are exceeded within the window of time prior to planting in Vermont. - Monitoring the emergence of corn seed maggot flies through in-field scouting and growing degree day calculators offers growers an option to time planting between emerging fly generations to reduce risk of injury. - There can be multiple generations of corn seed maggot in VT, but the first generation causes the most significant damage, especially when the corn is slow to germinate. - Corn seed maggot is unpredictable.
+It can appear before or after planting.
+Corn is vulnerable to corn seed maggot injury 7-30 days from planting, and there is no insecticide rescue treatment. - Wireworm bait traps within field help scout for pest and have an established economic threshold of an average of 1 wireworm per bait station for the whole field. - Ideally scouting should be done in fall when temperatures above 45°F. - The use of genetically engineered (GE) corn seed plant incorporated protectants (genetic modification technology) to reduce corn borer has reduced overall population of corn borer moth, which is (well documented in the literature).
+The so use of this technology has benefited farms that don't use GE corn because of overall population reduction.